 George G. Stokes, a British scientist described fluorescence in 1852 for the very first time.
 He coined the term fluorescence when he observed that red light is being emitted by mineral fluorspar when it was illuminated by ultraviolet excitation.
 He noted that the wavelength of the fluorescence emission is longer than that of the excitation light.
 A fluorescence microscope is a special tool because it observes the fluorescence emitted by the target molecule.
 It does so due to adding of specific fluorescent reagent to the target cells due to which they emit fluorescence when the excitation light is applied to them.

 Substances like chlorophylls, vitamin A, collagen, riboflavin can be seen under this microscope without using the fluorochromes because they have the property of auto-fluorescence.
 Other substances like cellulose, glycogen, protein, starch and Y chromosomes are required to be stained by fluorochromes.
-We can see particular protein in the cells by using fluorescent dyes.
+We can see a particular protein in the cells by using fluorescent dyes.

 In a confocal microscope, visible light comes from a laser source which makes it different from a stereo and compound microscope.
 There are a series of scanning mirrors for the laser to scan the sample, and then the image is assembled in a computer to display it on the screen.No eyepieces are present in this microscope.
-They give 2-dimensional image which can be adjusted depending on the strength of the lenses.
+They give a 2-dimensional image which can be adjusted depending on the strength of the lenses.

-As compared to fluorescence microscope, this microscope uses point illumination and a pinhole in an optically conjugate plane in front of the detector to eliminate out-of-focus signal – hence the name “confocal”.
+As compared to the fluorescence microscope, this microscope uses point illumination and a pinhole in an optically conjugate plane in front of the detector to eliminate out-of-focus signal – hence the name “confocal”.
 As only light produced by fluorescence very close to the focal plane can be detected, the image’s optical resolution is much better than that of wide-field microscopes.
 However, as much of the light from sample fluorescence is blocked at the pinhole, this increased resolution is at the cost of decreased signal intensity and long exposures are required.

 Scanning Probe Microscope